Hephaestus-Arm/HephaestusArm2/assembly.md

 also add the rubber band.

-Use solid core wire to hhold the gripper open in the toggel pose
+Use solid core wire to hold the gripper open in the toggle pose

 <img src="photos/10.jpg" width="300">
 <img src="photos/8.jpg" width="300">